 Abandonment to the State

-Foreign goods imported into Russia may be abandoned to the Russian state, which is a special customs regime that the importer of record can select.
-Under this regime, the title to the imported goods is gratuitously transferred to the state without an obligation on the importer to pay any import customs duties and taxes, including the customs processing fee.
+Foreign goods imported into Russia may be abandoned to the Russian state, which is a special customs regime that can be selected by the importer of record.
+Under this regime, the title to the imported goods is gratuitously transferred to the state without an obligation of the importer to pay any import customs duties and taxes, including the customs processing fee.
 Imported products may be cleared under this regime with a permit from the customs authorities.
-This regime may be a convenient way to avoid unreasonable customs clearance costs if they become applicable to goods for any reason (e.g., customs have classified the goods under a code entailing a substantially higher import duty than the importer is ready to pay, or customs request a permit/license that the importer does not possess, and it is too costly/burdensome to ship the goods back from Russia).
+This regime may be a convenient way to avoid unreasonable customs clearance costs if they become applicable to goods for any reason (e.g., customs have classified the goods under a code entailing a substantially higher import duty than the importer is ready to pay, or customs request a permit/license that the importer does not possess and it is too costly/burdensome to ship the goods back from Russia).

-Re-export is the customs regime when goods initially delivered into the Russian territory may be taken out with the right to exemption from customs duties, fees and taxes or refund of customs duties, fees and taxes (if any paid).
-Generally, the re-export regime applies only to “foreign goods,” i.e., goods that were delivered into the Russian territory but have not undergone the entire customs clearance procedure and have not been released under a particular customs regime.
+Re-export is the customs regime when goods initially delivered into Russian territory may be taken out with the right to be exempted from customs duties, fees and taxes or refunded customs duties, fees and taxes (if paid).
+Generally, the re-export regime applies only to foreign goods, i.e., goods that were delivered into Russian territory but have not undergone the entire customs clearance procedure and have not been released under a particular customs regime.

-Generally, the re-export customs regime is not applicable to goods that were imported into Russia and released for free circulation in Russia.
+Generally, the re-export customs regime is not applicable to goods imported into Russia and released for free circulation in Russia.
 The re- export regime can be applied to goods released into free circulation in relation to which it has been established that when they crossed the Russian customs border they had defects or in some other way did not conform to the provisions of the foreign trade contract in terms of quality, quantity, description or packaging, and for this reason were returned to the supplier or another nominated person.
-Such goods may be placed under the customs regime of re-export, if they: (i) have not been used or modified, except if such use or modification was required for detection of defects; (ii) may be identified by the Russian customs authorities; (iii) have been re-exported within one year from the date of release into Russia; (iv) have been supported with the required documents that confirm the existence of lawful grounds for such re-export and observance of restrictions and prohibitions for import of goods as established by the legislation of Russia/the EAEU.
+Such goods may be placed under the customs regime of re-export, if they: (i) have not been used or modified, except if such use or modification was required for the detection of defects; (ii) may be identified by the Russian customs authorities; (iii) have been re-exported within one year from the date of release into Russia; and (iv) have been supported with the required documents that confirm the existence of lawful grounds for such re-export and the observance of restrictions and prohibitions for the import of goods that are established by the legislation of Russia/the EAEU.